 I got a phone call on Tuesday from my dad and he told me to come right over.
 It was surprising because (a) it was a call – not a text (b) the coronavirus is raging, and we are all sheltering in our own homes (c) my dad didn’t sound like my dad, there was something in his voice I didn’t recognize.

 When I got there, my parents were sitting very close together on the living couch.
+My great-niece Elly sat quietly next to them.
 A Kleenex box was on the side table, and a small waste basket from the front hall powder room was filled with used tissue.

 Something major was going on.
 No one ever sat in the living room, and my mom would never permit a garbage can to be moved from one place to another, upsetting the decor.

 My middle brother Mike was there with his wife, Marcy.
-Noticeably missing was my niece and nephews.
 Mike and Marcy never show up to my parents’ house, or anywhere, for that matter, without their kids.
+My nephew Rob was there with his wife Gina, they are Elly’s parents, Rob is Casey’s son.
+Noticeably missing was my brother Casey.

 James is my younger brother, and he was there too that day.
 Everyone was somber.
 Apparently, I was the last to know.